Öyle Bir Geçer Zaman ki: Plot

-Meanwhile, Aylin, the middle daughter is desperate from living in poverty, agrees to marry Murat, the brother of the man that she is in love with, Soner Talaşoğlu.
-She also signs a prenuptial agreement, where the term is that she will become rich only after Murat's death, who is ill with an incurable disease, which makes him unable to walk and to keep his marital duties in bed.
-Another sister, Berrin, a university student, falls in love with Ahmet, a member of student Marxist movement, while another student, Hakan, son of a wealthy right wing man, is desperately in love with her.
+Meanwhile, Aylin, the middle daughter is desperate from living in poverty.
+She agrees to marry Murat, the youngest brother of the man that she loves, Soner Talaşoğlu.
+She also signs a prenuptial agreement, where the term is that she will become rich only after Murat's death, who is ill with an incurable disease.
+This unables him to walk and to keep his marital duties in bed.
+In the meantime Berrin, the oldest daughter, falls in love with Ahmet, a member of student Marxist movement.
+Another student, Hakan, son of a wealthy right wing man, is desperately in love with her.
 Ahmet's mother gets accidentally shot by the bullet which was supposed to kill Ahmet by the assassin hired by Ekram, father of Hakan.
 Hakan picks the gun and Ahmet starts looking for the revenge, believing that Hakan killed his mother.
 When truth revealed, Ahmet kills the assassin and wounds Ekram.
 People of Ekram start the hunting.
 Berrin hides Ahmet but the police find him and arrest him.
 Hakan helps him to flee abroad, however at a price, Berrin must marry him.

 Mete falls in love with his music teacher Inci, who helped him many times, she encourages him to play guitar.
 He and his band take part in musical competition and become winners.
 They produce an album which becomes successful.
 Inci marries her fiancée but regrets it because her husband is not a good person.
 She gets seriously ill with cancer, and dies with Mete on her side.
 Meanwhile, Ali and Caroline get married.
 Caroline's old partner, a thief named Ekber, appears in Turkey and together they set up fraud to strip Ali's bank account.
 One thing leads to another, Ali loses everything but his pension and the house.
 Cemile doesn't want to marry the Fisherman because she learns the story of his life.
 His name is Hikmet Karci and he is a rich manufacturer, who left his wealthy lifestyle due to a family tragedy.
 Cemile also discovers that his ex-wife is in fragile state of mind, and she doesn't want to harm this woman, named Selma, by marrying Fisherman.
 Ali, still being jealous and broke, crashes the restaurant boat which Caroline sold to get revenge on him.
 The police are looking for Ali.
 A few days later he rapes Cemile.